 - What the landlord wants in the lease terms and conditions for occupancy to be provided for the duration of the lease

-- What the legislation may be for leasing the particular property type in its location and given the prevailing local property laws
+- What legislation may be for leasing the particular property type in its location and given the prevailing local property laws

 - What property improvements are in the property now and how they should be reflected in the lease document and ongoing tenant use